federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 Number of contributions and share of GDP to services seem to be positively correlated, as shown by the positive slope of the regression line.
 This means that, on average, the more a country has invested in cinema over the years, the more films it has contributed to the list.
 The line has equation y = -3.14 + 0.097x (Table 3), but the meaningful part is actually the sign of the slope: while the magnitude, together with the associated p-value of the t-test, can be heavily influenced by the particular transformation used (in this case, log2 on y), the sign is invariant, as long as the transformation is monotonically increasing (i.e., square root, logarithm).
 To measure the association between the two variables one can rely on *Kendall's tau* (Table 4), which is robust to transformations.
 Kendall's tau is positive and quite significant (~38%), and confirms the previous findings.

 As expected, African countries locate in the third quadrant, an area in which a small share of GDP to services corresponds to few contributions to the list (Africa has the smallest median share among all continents, see Table 2).
 Eastern European countries, slightly more virtuous than the African ones, also place in quadrant III.
 Apart from Norway, for which investment in the tertiary sector appears to be less notable, Western European countries all place in quadrants I & IV.
 This means that, while the economies in this group commit a similar (and large) share of GDP to services, individual outcomes vary widely.
 Indeed, dispersion of contributions for Western Europe is very high (standard deviation: 105, see Table 1), and the statistic might be influenced by a mix of factors.
 One of them could be *geographic size* (e.g., Luxembourg vs Germany), though the association may not be so clear-cut: for example, the United States and Canada have similar country size but very different number of co-productions.
-Another one could be *economic size* (i.e., the amount of nominal GDP to services, in dollars), a dimension analysed in the next figure.
+Another one could be *economic size* (i.e., the amount of nominal GDP to services, in dollars), a dimension analysed in Figure 4.

 Russia is the only "virtuous" country in quadrant II: despite the relatively small fraction of GDP to services, Russia managed to contribute a large number of high-quality films to the list.
 One of the reasons could be the high caliber of its filmmakers, like *Sergei Eisenstein* (Battleship Potëmkin, Ivan the Terrible parts I & II, October, Alexander Nevsky) and *Andrei Tarkovsky* (Andrei Rublëv, Mirror, Stalker, Solaris, Ivan's Childhood).